raganwald/raganwald.github.com/_posts/2013-02-27-literate-coffeescript.litcoffee.md

 The other news, and yes I've buried the lede by leaving it for last, is that CoffeeScript now supports a "literate" mode.
 Here's what Jeremy has to say:

-> Besides being used as an ordinary programming language, CoffeeScript may also be written in "literate" mode.
+> "Besides being used as an ordinary programming language, CoffeeScript may also be written in "literate" mode.
 If you name your file with a  .litcoffee extension, you can write it as a Markdown document — a document that also happens to be executable CoffeeScript code.
-The compiler will treat any indented blocks (Markdown's way of indicating source code) as code, and ignore the rest as comments.
+The compiler will treat any indented blocks (Markdown's way of indicating source code) as code, and ignore the rest as comments."
 >
-> Just for kicks, a little bit of the compiler is currently implemented in this fashion: See it as a document, raw, and properly highlighted in a text editor.
+> "Just for kicks, a little bit of the compiler is currently implemented in this fashion: See it as a document, raw, and properly highlighted in a text editor."
 >
-> I'm fairly excited about this direction for the language, and am looking forward to writing (and more importantly, reading) more programs in this style.
-As 1.5.0 is the first version of CoffeeScript that supports it, let us know if you have any ideas for improving the feature.
+> "I'm fairly excited about this direction for the language, and am looking forward to writing (and more importantly, reading) more programs in this style.
+As 1.5.0 is the first version of CoffeeScript that supports it, let us know if you have any ideas for improving the feature."

 Does it work?
 It certainly does, and I have a very powerful use case for it.
-This blog post was written as a literate CoffeeScript document, so I was able to run it by typing `coffee 2013-02-27-literate-coffeescript.litcoffee`.
+This blog post was written as a literate CoffeeScript document, so I was able to run it by typing `coffee 2013-02-27-literate-coffeescript.litcoffee` on the command line.

 For the moment, Jekyll insists on parsing  `.litcoffee` files as text, so whenever I want to write about CoffeeScript, I need to add a `.md` to the suffix before pushing to the server.
 But that's still much better than error-prone cutting and pasting of snippets, and in the fullness of time I hope that CoffeeScript will recognize `.coffee.md` as literate CoffeeScript](https://github.com/jashkenas/coffee-script/issues/2736).